 - Feast of Sinai Liberation: It is the armed forces day that celebrates the success of the Egyptian Military in the October war.

 There are social Egypt festivals including Mothers’ Day, which is a day for all mothers to get majestic gifts from their children.
-There is also Sham El-Nessim Day, in which most families get out of their houses, eating fesseekh, onions, and colored eggs in the beautiful weather of Egypt.
+There is also Sham El-Nessim Day, in which most families get out of their houses, and eat Fesseekh, onions, and colored eggs in the beautiful weather of Egypt.

 4. Ancient Egypt Festivals